-- 9.14 Healthcare facilities are a crucial component of community infrastructure. - 9.15 The Council will work with its partners particularly the South East Essex Primary Care Trust, or other relevant organisation to ensure that adequate healthcare facilities are in place to meet the needs of the District's growing, and ageing, population. - 9.16 Current healthcare facilities are concentrated in the District's three largest settlements: Rayleigh, Hockley and Rochford.
+- 9.14 Healthcare facilities are a crucial component of community infrastructure. - 9.15 The Council will work with its partners particularly the South East Essex. - 9.16 Primary Care Trust to ensure that adequate healthcare facilities are in place to meet the needs of the District's growing, and ageing, population. - 9.17 Current healthcare facilities are concentrated in the District's three largest settlements: Rayleigh, Hockley and Rochford.
 There are some healthcare facilities in the smaller settlements.
-Accessibility of healthcare services is vital and new facilities must be well located in relation to the District's population, and accessible by a range of transport options to ensure that no one is excluded. - 9.17 The Council will take a two-pronged approach to ensuring this: firstly, new residential development will be located in areas from which healthcare facilities are accessible, or will be of a scale to ensure that new facilities are viable (see Housing chapter); Secondly, the Council will support the Primary Care Trust, or other relevant organisation, in identifying appropriate sites for additional facilities in appropriate locations.
+Accessibility of healthcare services is vital and new facilities must be well located in relation to the District's population, and accessible by a range of transport options to ensure that no one is excluded. - 9.18 The Council will take a two-pronged approach to ensuring this: firstly, new residential development will be located in areas from which healthcare facilities are accessible, or will be of a scale to ensure that new facilities are viable (see Housing chapter); Secondly, the Council will support the Primary Care Trust in identifying appropriate sites for additional facilities in appropriate locations.